'Ireland face biggest test as Springboks showdown finally arrives'

 "Nothing is ever straightforward," said O'Connell, who can perhaps empathise with Dupont having ended his World Cup journey on crutches in 2015.

-"We were down in New Zealand (last summer), I remember I'd meet Mack (Hansen), he'd been down in the park training on his own because he had Covid.
+"We were down in New Zealand [last summer], I remember I'd meet Mack [Hansen], he'd been down in the park training on his own because he had Covid.
 Some of the coaching staff had Covid.

 "We've had all sorts of challenges thrown at us.
 It's a big strength of Andy's that he revels in it and enjoys it."